-If you’re looking use services such as Spotify, YouTube, Google Music, SoundCloud and much more then you will need to set them up in here.
-The setup for each of the services are pretty straight forward and are often explained if any extra information is required.
+If you’re looking to use services such as Spotify, YouTube, Google Music, SoundCloud and much more, then you will need to set them up in here.
+The setup for each of the services are pretty straightforward and are often explained if any extra information is required.
 More services may be added in the future.

 Other things to note

-Now with the Pi music box there are a few things that are mentioned you should probably be are of.
+Now with the Pi Music Box, there are a few things that are mentioned you should probably be aware of.

 The software package is not secure enough to be run outside a firewall.
-Keep this in mind if you decide to connect to a public Wifi spot or you’re on an unsecure internet connection.
+Keep this in mind if you decide to connect to a public Wifi spot, or you’re on an insecure internet connection.

-The passwords for the Spotify service and for a WiFi connection are stored in plain text on the SD-card.
-You can avoid the WiFi issue by setting it up manually and not using their inbuilt system but there is no workaround for the spotify service.
+The passwords for the Spotify service and the WiFi connection are stored in plain text on the SD-card.
+You can avoid the WiFi issue by setting it up manually and not use their inbuilt system, but there is no workaround for the Spotify service.

 You should change the root login password if you decide to turn SSH on.
-As I mentioned above the password is a default so anyone who knows of the music box software can easily gain access to your system if SSH is enabled.
-(However they would need to be within your local network)
+As I mentioned above the password is default so anyone who knows of the music box software can easily gain access to your system if SSH is enabled.
+(However, they would need to be on your local network)

 If you want to access the mopify GUI instead of the Pi MusicBox GUI you can simply enter the following into your browser.